What Is a CISA?

-CISA, which stands for Certified Information Systems Auditor, is a globally recognized credential for professionals working with information system (IS) auditing.
+CISA, which stands for Certified Information Systems Auditor, is a globally recognized credential for professionals working with information system (IS) auditing, and is accredited under ISO/IEC 17024:2012.
 As the most well-known designation for IS audit control, assurance, governance, compliance, and as a foundation for security professionals, CISA instantly gives IT managers and CIOs an insight into an IT professional’s capabilities.

 Designed and controlled by the Information Systems Audit and Control Association (ISACA), companies can offer clients the reassurance that their team’s information system auditors have undergone this robust certification process.
-More than 140,000 professionals in 180 countries around the world hold ISACA-developed CISA credentials.
+As of 2021, there are more than 151,000 professionals in 180 countries hold ISACA-developed CISA credentials.

 What Does it Take to Earn CISA Credentials?